The 5 Most Important Things Apple Announced Today

 Apple also had its vice president of environment, policy and social initiatives, Lisa Jackson, step onstage to detail how its facilities, packaging, and products are increasingly environmentally responsible.
 To wit: 99% of its paper packaging is now made from recycled paper or sustainably farmed wood, and the company developed a robot for disassembling old iPhones to recycle their parts.
 The message: We’re more than just a tech company that makes hardware.

 But of course, the new hardware was the real reason for the event.
-Here’s what you need to know about Apple’s biggest announcements today.
+Here’s what you need to know about Apple’s latest announcements.